jkeuhlen/jkeuhlen-blog/_posts/2024-10-07-Doing-Less.md

 	2) Have less stuff; marie kondo up the codebase.

 <div class="callout callout-note">
-  <h4>Note</h4>
+  <p class="callout-title">Note</p>
-  <p>After this, we walked through a couple of examples of this in action that only really make sense with the context of Mercury's systems.
+  <p class="callout-content">After this, we walked through a couple of examples of this in action that only really make sense with the context of Mercury's systems.
 The generally applicable approach is to ensure you both HAVE telemetry data for your systems and you actually look at it. </p>
 </div>